Edmund-Kiama/ben-10-using-JSON/README.md

 - Open the HTML file in a browser.
 - Add characters via the form by providing a name, image URL, and description.
 - View the list of characters as they are fetched from the local API.
-- Click on a character’s name to view their details.
+- Click on a character's name to view their details.
 - Click the delete button to remove a character from the list.

 ## License